Lola-Osif/TechVerse_E-Commerce_Analysis/README.md

 ## Recommendations
 Based on the analysis, the company should implement the following recommendations
 ### Target high-performing products and optimise product portfolio
 - Leverage Apple’s strong product portfolio to build closer partnerships with distributors, secure volume discounts and expand the range and model of apple devices, particulatly iphones, to ensure a resilient supply chain and steady stock with competitive pricing.
-This approach will enhances the company's profit margins and delivers greater value and choice  to customers.
+This approach will enhance the company's profit margins and delivers greater value and choice  to customers.
 - Assess the underperformance of Bose headphones to determine whether to replace, reprice, or discontinue the product.

 ### Implement Promotional strategies